 Wealthfront’s account lineup is more diverse than Chime’s.
-It includes taxable and tax-advantaged investment accounts, a FDIC-insured cash management account with a variable yield and checking-like features that make it suitable for everyday use, and a low-cost portfolio line of credit.
+It includes taxable and tax-advantaged investment accounts, an FDIC-insured cash management account with a variable yield and checking-like features that make it suitable for everyday use, and a low-cost portfolio line of credit.

 - Investment Accounts.
-Wealthfront’s taxable, tax-advantaged (IRA), and education savings (529 plan) investing accounts have low minimum balance requirements of just $500 and provide periodic, complimentary rebalancing with dynamic tax-loss harvesting.
+Wealthfront’s taxable, tax-advantaged (IRA), and education savings (529 plan) brokerage accounts (investing accounts) have low minimum balance requirements of just $500 and provide periodic, complimentary rebalancing with dynamic tax-loss harvesting.
 Wealthfront tailors these accounts using low-cost exchange-traded funds (ETFs) that meet the account holder’s risk tolerance and long-term investing objectives.
 The advisory fee is a flat 0.25% of assets under management annualized, regardless of account type or balance.
 Component funds’ annual expenses are usually 0.15% or less.

 - Portfolio Line of Credit.
 Wealthfront’s Portfolio Line of Credit is a margin lending product that allows account holders with at least $25,000 in invested assets to borrow up to 30% of their portfolio’s value at low interest rates (currently no more than 3.65%, but subject to change) with no fixed repayment schedule.
 Portfolio assets serve as collateral for any draws and are sold if the account lapses into delinquency.
 Wealthfront’s portfolio lines of credit can be used for virtually any legitimate purpose.